outpaddling/LPJS/README.md

 software you need.

 With LPJS, you are even free to use multiple operating systems in the same cluster or grid.
-E.g., use RHEL to run commercial software, Debian or FreeBSD for easy installation from huge collections of open source packages, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems.
-Use NetBSD's highly portable pkgsrc package manager to install common software on all of them.
+E.g., use RHEL on some nodes to run commercial software, Debian or FreeBSD for easy installation from huge collections of the latest open source packages, DragonFly for optimal multithreading, macOS to capitalize on the power of Apple Silicon systems, or OpenBSD for maximum security.
+Use the highly portable NetBSD to utilize hardware not supported by other platforms, and use NetBSD's portable pkgsrc package manager to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.

 ## Status